Withania somnifera: Stress and anxiety

 At oral doses of 300 to 600 mg per day over a three month period, ashwagandha root extract may be useful in treating generalized anxiety disorder, although the evidence for efficacy is tentative and the treatment may cause nausea and diarrhea.

 Sleep

 There is limited evidence that W. somnifera extract, especially at higher doses and over longer durations, may modestly improve sleep quality and related outcomes, with more noticeable effects in people with insomnia.
 A 2021 review concluded that W. somnifera extract modestly improves sleep quality and quantity in adults, especially those with insomnia, and may reduce anxiety and enhance alertness.

 Adverse effects

-W. somnifera may cause adverse effects if taken alone or together with prescription drugs.
+Withania somnifera may cause adverse effects if taken alone or together with prescription drugs.
 The most common side effects include diarrhea, headache, sedation, and nausea.
 Ashwagandha may increase testosterone levels, which could adversely interact with cancer medications.

-W. somnifera can cause hepatotoxicity, and its use as a supplement has been linked to herb-induced liver injury, particularly in people with preexisting liver conditions.
+Withania somnifera can cause hepatotoxicity, and its use as a supplement has been linked to herb-induced liver injury, particularly in people with preexisting liver conditions.
 Use of W. somnifera is not recommended during pregnancy or in people with hormone-sensitive prostate cancer.